Quit Smoking Success Rates by Method

 The Number Needed to Treat: What It Means In Practice

-The “Number Needed to Treat” (NNT) is one of the most useful statistics in medicine.
-It tells you how many people need to receive a treatment for one additional person to benefit compared to the control group.
+The “Number Needed to Treat” (NNT) tells you how many people need to receive a treatment for one additional person to benefit compared to the control group.
+For context, many widely accepted medical treatments have NNTs of 20-100.
+An NNT of 5-7 is remarkably effective by medical standards.
+Varenicline at NNT ~8 and combination therapy at NNT ~5-7 are among the more favorable NNTs in all of preventive medicine.

 Why “Success Rates” Vary So Wildly in Popular Media